 - The photo must be taken straight on.
 Not from above, and certainly not from below—we don’t want to have to issue a passport to each of our chins.

 - Seriously though, just go to Walgreens.

 Since this post is all about how to get a passport, for the first time, I’m going to simply focus on that process.
-If you need instructions on renewing a passport, click here; for name changes, click here; for how to properly throw a spear, click here, that seems to be as good a place to start as any.
+If you need instructions on renewing a passport, click here; for name changes, click here.

 On filling out the DS-11 form:

 - You can either fill it out online and then print.

 - Or print it out blank and write your answers in using black ink

 - At the top of the application in the white box, you want to check “U.S. Passport Book” – that’s the blue book that gets the pretty stamps.
 I have no idea what a “passport card” is but it won’t get you across any borders so byeeeeee

 - Yes, the passport application needs your parents’ names and information – even if you’re a grown up.
 And people think the government knows too much about us already, pshh.

 - Staple one of your mug shots to the form where it says “staple” – think you got that?